sahmed1o/Driver-Assist-Machine-Learning-With-RCNN-Mask/README.md

 It will be rebuilt when your run the applications.

 Run the application:
-<h6> *For pre-captured footage its the following below, this will create an output.mp4 with the masking and bounding box: </h6>
+<strong> *For pre-captured footage its the following below, this will create an output.mp4 with the masking and bounding box: </strong>

-py -3.6 DAML_RCNN_Mask.py
+> py -3.6 DAML_RCNN_Mask.py

-<h6>  *For real-time capture its the following below, bare in mind this is resource intensive: </h6>
+<strong> *For real-time capture its the following below, bare in mind this is resource intensive: </strong>

-py -3.6 DAML_RCNN_Mask_RealTime.py
+> py -3.6 DAML_RCNN_Mask_RealTime.py

 If you have any other issues check the following link for other solutions: https://github.com/tensorflow/tensorflow/issues/36111